daraperini/learning-react-space-app/README.md

-# Portfolio - Alura
+# SpaceApp

-Hello!
-Welcome to my first Front-end project.
-It consists in an portfolio created during the Alura's degree *From scratch: HTML and CSS for Web Projects*.

-To see the final result, click [here](https://portfolio-alura-ecru-two.vercel.app/).
+SpaceApp was created during Alura's class *React: Styles Components and static files manipulation*.
+This is a Vite project and I used Styled Components throughout it's development.
+It was created from scratch so I was able to apply HTML, CSS, JS and React knowledges while developing it.

+As the focus of the project was using Styled Components the components where developed and programmed to be used only with stactical components.

+The project has a responsive design so go and test it in the tablet and mobile sizes :)

 ## Used tools:

+* React
 * HTML
-* CSS
+* JavaScript
-* Flexbox
+* Styled Components

 *(Alura is a Brazilian technology school and for acessibility reasons this code is in Portuguese)*

+> To see the final layout click [here](https://space-app-teal.vercel.app/) but the images will not load.
+I suggest you follow the next steps:

+Clone the repository to visualize the project correctly:

+## Initializing the project on your computer

+- Clone the repository using the command line:
+    - git clone *link of the repository*
+    - cd *file of the repository*

+- You can also download the zip file
+- Unzip it
+    - cd *name of the file*

+- Run the code:
+    - npm install (to install all project's dependencies)
+    - npm start
+    - Copy and paste the Local link in your browser (to open the project)

 #

-# Portfólio - Alura

-Olá!
-Bem vindo ao meu primeiro projeto Front-end.
-Ele consiste em um portfólio criado durante a formação *A partir do zero: HTML e CSS para projetos Web*, da Alura.

-Para acessar o resultado final da página, clique [aqui](https://portfolio-alura-ecru-two.vercel.app/).

-## Ferramentas utilizadas:

-* React
-* JavaScript
-* Styled Components

 # SpaceApp